-This 1982 Ducati TT2 is available for purchase from its owner and former Ducati champion Jeff Nash.
-It is an opportunity to own an incredibly unique, vintage Ducati factory race bike.
+This unique 1982 Ducati TT2 was owned by Ducati factory pilot and Italian four-time Grand Prix motorcycle road racing world champion, Walter Villa.
+Walter had the OEM Marzocchi front forks switched out at the factory for the RGB500 anti-dive front set.
+The bike is available for purchase from its owner and former Ducati champion Jeff Nash.
+It is an opportunity to own an incredibly rare, Ducati factory race bike.

 Please contact AMS Ducati for additional information and access to the bike.